How Much Gap Is Accepted For Study In Australia

 Does a Study Gap Affect an Australian Student Visa?

-This means your application should clearly explain:
+If you have a study gap, your application should clearly explain:

 • Your previous education